 Details: 29 Wentworth Street, E1 7TB | Book here

 Note: Been there, done that?
 Head to the Umbrella Workshop nearby, a newly opened development bar from the same team, seating just a dozen punters and serving experimental, off-menu drinks.

 If you’re looking for somewhere that combines nightly live music from a fleet of rambunctious funk, soul and blues bands with over 100 varieties of bourbon; dancing; BBQ ribs; chandeliers made from gramophones; a hireable airstream caravan and a small animatronic fishing boy… then this is really the only place.

-Currently unable to offer its usual line-up of live music and gigs, Old St. Records is going back to its roots by spinning records nightly till ‘late – though you’ll want to get there early for the £6 cocktail happy hour from 5-8pm.
+Old St. Records stays true to its name by spinning records nightly till ‘late – but the real kicker’s the nightly live music, crossing genres from funk and soul to jazz and hip hop.
+Things really liven up later, but get there early for the £6 cocktail happy hour from 5-8pm.